 When do the classes meet?

-The next cycle of will be determined in the near future.
-Please check into the website for updates and venues.
+The next cycle is expected to begin in the fall of 2023.
+Please check the website for updates.

 How long does it take to complete the program?

 The program is designed to be completed in 10 months.
 That said, we continue to work with participants and graduates to help with written exam applications and other professional development needs.